AnirudhS3110/System-Design-Notes/Module-2/2) Latency/readme.md

 # Latency:
 - Its the time the System Takes to Respond to the Request,usually measured in MilliSeconds.

+# What Causes Internet Latency:
+- principal causes of network latency is the distance between client devices making requests and the servers responding to those requests
+- If the Distance between the server and the client is 100miles then the latency is 5-10 ms
+- if the distance is 2,200 miles, then the latency is about 40-50 ms (This is jus teh time taken by the data to travel btw the Server and the client)
+- Data traversing the Internet usually has to cross not just one, but multiple networks.
+The more networks that an HTTP response needs to pass through, the more opportunities there are for delays

+## Round Trip Time:
+- The amount of time it takes for a response to reach a client device after a client request is known as round trip time (RTT).
+- RTT is equal to double the amount of latency, since data has to travel in both directions — there and back again.

 # Percentile Latency:
 ## P50 Latency (Median):
 - This means 50% of teh Request is faster the other 50 is slower